SEOBNRv5PHM: Next generation of accurate and efficient multipolar precessing-spin effective-one-body waveforms for binary black holes: Introduction

 Phenomenological models~\cite{Pan:2007nw,Ajith:2007qp,Ajith:2009bn,Santamaria:2010yb,Hannam:2013oca,Husa:2015iqa,Khan:2015jqa,London:2017bcn,Khan:2018fmp,Khan:2019kot,Dietrich:2019kaq,Pratten:2020fqn,Pratten:2020ceb,Garcia-Quiros:2020qpx,Estelles:2020osj,Estelles:2020twz,Estelles:2021gvs,Hamilton:2021pkf} are built upon ans\"atze based on post-Newtonian (PN) and EOB theory during the inspiral, and functional forms of the waveform in the intermediate and merger-ringdown parts, which are calibrated to EOB and NR waveforms.
 Recently, there has been efforts to include calibration to precessing-spin NR waveforms \cite{Hamilton:2021pkf}, and there is ongoing work to include these improvements in the latest frequency-domain precessing-spin \xphm~\cite{Pratten:2020ceb} model, which we use throughout this paper.
 Within the IMRPhenom family we also employ the time-domain \tphm~model \cite{Estelles:2020osj,Estelles:2020twz,Estelles:2021gvs}, which includes an improved description of the spin precession with respect to the \xphm~model.

 The surrogate models~\cite{Blackman:2015pia,Blackman:2017dfb,Blackman:2017pcm,Varma:2018mmi,Varma:2019csw,Williams:2019vub,Rifat:2019ltp,Islam:2021mha,Islam:2022laz} interpolate NR waveforms, and they have been proven the most accurate method to produce models for higher multipoles \cite{Varma:2018mmi} and spin-precession \cite{Blackman:2017pcm,Varma:2019csw}.
 However, these models are limited to the region in parameter space where NR simulations are available, and are restricted to the length of NR waveforms, unless they are hybridized with EOB waveforms \cite{Varma:2018mmi,Yoo:2022erv}.
-In this paper, we consider the state-of-the-art surrogate waveform model, \nrsur~\cite{Varma:2019csw}, which includes spin-precession, all the multipoles in the co-precessing frame up to $l=4$, mass ratios $q\in[1-4]$, dimensionless spins up to 0.8 and binary total masses $ \gtrsim 60 M_\odot$.
+In this paper, we consider the state-of-the-art surrogate waveform model, \nrsur~\cite{Varma:2019csw}, which includes spin-precession, all the multipoles in the co-precessing frame up to $l=4$, mass ratios $q\in[1-4]$, dimensionless spins up to 0.8 and binary total masses $ \gtrsim 60 M_\odot$ at a starting frequency of 20 Hz.